DJF3/Webex-Message-space-archiver/README.md

 # Webex Space Archiver

 ***Because of a 'refocus' this repository will no longer be maintained by myself.***  *Many thanks to the kinds words received from the users and the feedback they have been providing over the past years!*
+***UPDATE*** on request I have added a Python script that reads all of your space names and generates an .sh/bat script which runs the archive script for all of your spaces.
+Instructions are inside the "generate_space_batch.py" file.

 Important Release v30!** (check out new features in the [release notes](#releasenotes))